traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### I couldn't keep up with a machine learning study group at work.

 ^But the real reason i built this is because I couldn't keep up with a machine learning study group at work that was doing a big MOOC course.

 ^ Everyone else learning fast
 ^ All theoretical no practical/tangible

-^ ML4A & Coding Train
+^ Prove myself & Validate my learning style

 ---

 ![autoplay loop](photos/coding-train.mp4)

+^ NOTES

 ---

 ![autoplay loop](photos/ml4a.mp4)

----

-### Prove myself

-### &

-### Validate my learning style
+^ NOTES

 ---